JS12540/Fine-Tuning-LLM/README.md

 QLoRA represents a more memory-efficient iteration of LoRA.
 QLoRA takes LoRA a step further by also quantizing the weights of the LoRA adapters (smaller matrices) to lower precision (e.g., 4-bit instead of 8-bit).
 This further reduces the memory footprint and storage requirements.
 In QLoRA, the pre-trained model is loaded into GPU memory with quantized 4-bit weights, in contrast to the 8-bit used in LoRA.
 Despite this reduction in bit precision, QLoRA maintains a comparable level of effectiveness to LoRA.

+## What is Quantization

+In the context of machine learning and neural networks, quantization refers to the process of reducing the precision of numerical values within the model.
+Typically, this involves reducing the number of bits used to represent each numerical value.

+In the statement you provided, the model is being quantized to 4-bit format using the BitsAndBytesConfig.
+This means that instead of using the typical 32 or 64 bits to represent numerical values (such as weights and activations), only 4 bits will be used.

+Quantization is often used to reduce the memory footprint and computational requirements of a neural network model.
+By using fewer bits to represent each numerical value, the model requires less memory and computational resources to store and process.
+However, this reduction in precision may lead to a decrease in model accuracy, as the model is less able to represent fine-grained numerical details.

+Overall, quantization is a trade-off between model size, computational efficiency, and model accuracy.
+Different quantization strategies can be employed depending on the specific requirements and constraints of the application.

 [Link to the article](https://dassum.medium.com/fine-tune-large-language-model-llm-on-a-custom-dataset-with-qlora-fb60abdeba07#:~:text=Fine%2Dtuning%20a%20Large%20Language,in%20the%20fine%2Dtuning%20process)